 To accommodate the tremendous growth of this program we are now building Bible school campuses in strategic cities across the country, to provide each province with essential infrastructure for their training efforts.
-In most locations we are in the first phase of development, equipping each Bible school campus with an academic building that provides two classrooms, a library, and administrative office space.
+In most locations we have completed the first phase of development, equipping each Bible school campus with an academic building that provides two classrooms, a library, and administrative office space.

 Bible School Development Plan